tidyr

 The 3rd Annual NHS-R Community Conference went virtual, and was an amazing success.
 Although I missed plenty, I saw more than enough good stuff to know that this is my team.
 And, everything’s online for catch up.
 Yay!
 Continue reading NHS-R Community Conference 2020

 The UK Government Coronavirus briefing on Saturday caused all sorts of consternation.
 Not least, the graphics that were presented in support of further lockdown.
 What happened, how bad was it really, and what could be improved?
-Continue reading Defending the indefensible
+Continue reading When dataviz meets 'reality'

 Getting started with network plots